aerogear/aerogear-ios-cookbook/UnifiedPushHelloWorld/README.md

 ### Registration

-When the application is launched, AGAppDelegate's ```application:didFinishLaunchingWithOptions:``` registers the app to receive remote notifications.
+When the application is launched, AppDelegate's ```application:didFinishLaunchingWithOptions:``` registers the app to receive remote notifications.

 Note that _registerForRemoteNotificationTypes:_ has been removed in iOS8 in favor of _registerUserNotificationSettings:_ and _registerForRemoteNotifications_